JasminMary/22AprEnable1_IMS/README.md

 ### Unit and Integration Tests

 The unit tests covered the data access objects(DAO) ability to be able to create, read, update and delete a customer, item or order.
-While the integration tests tested the controllers ability to be able to get the information and then use CRUD functionality for the customers, items and orders.
+While the integration tests, tested the controllers ability to be able to get the information and then use CRUD functionality for the customers, items and orders.

 ## Deployment

-To deploy run using "java -jar.ims-0.0.-jar-with-dependancies" from any command line interface.
+To deploy, run using "java -jar.ims-0.0.-jar-with-dependancies", while in the target folder of the project from any command line interface.

 ## Built With